whitecell-dev/Single-Page-Computer/README.md

 # 🖥️ Single Page Computer (SPC)
+** WordPress Moment for Apps.**

-**The nvim of the browser.**
-A single tab becomes a complete computer: state, logic, and UI — all in text.
+The nvim of the browser.A single tab becomes a complete computer: state, logic, and UI — all in text.

+---
+What SPC Does

+WordPress Moment for Apps:

+Before WordPress: “I need a website” → hire a developer.

+After WordPress: “I need a website” → click install.

+Today: “I need an app” → hire a developer.

+After SPC: “I need an app” → describe it, run it, share it.

+TikTok for Apps (optional framing): apps become lightweight, remixable, instant.

+AI-Native: SPC files are simple enough that LLMs can generate them reliably.
 ---

 ## 🌐 The Browser Evolution